wrex/rexs.tips/content/en/guitar/Fundamentals/notes/just-12-notes/index.md

 The C Major scale, for example, comprises the seven notes C, D, E, F, G, A, and B in that order.
 C is the root note and 1st scale degree.
 D is the 2nd scale degree, E the 3rd, etc.

-If someone says "play the flat &flat;5" and you are playing in C Major, they are telling you to play the *note* G&flat; ("the 5" or the 5th scale degree, flattened by one semitone).
+If someone says "play the &flat;5" and you are playing in C Major, they are telling you to play the *note* G&flat; ("the 5" or the 5th scale degree, flattened by one semitone).

 This is only for the key of C Major, though!
 The note "G" is only the 5th scale degree in the key of C. If we were in the key of A minor, we would call G the minor seventh (or &flat;7 sometimes written as m7) scale degree.
 The scale degree *depends on the key*.